RePlasma/Salamin2006_Article_FieldsOfAGaussianBeamBeyondThe/README.md

 Fields of a Gaussian beam beyond the paraxial approximation

-Original authors: T. G. Blackburn, A. Ilderton, C. D. Murphy, and M. Marklund
+Original authors: Y. I. Salamin

 (Partially) reproduced by: Óscar Amaro